Lowest Taxes in Europe

 Hungary Staying in Hungary for at least 183 days in a calendar year.

-Latvia It is possible to become a tax resident of this European country if an individual fulfils any of the following criteria: registered residence in Latvia; stay in Latvia for more than 183 days in any 12-month period
+Latvia An individual may become a tax resident of this European country if they fulfil any of the following criteria:

 Liechtenstein Possession of a residence permit.
 Staying in the territory of the country for more than 6 months continuously, excluding short breaks.